-- change mitigation policy and be incorporated into the fire modules of Earth System Models to - improve their predictions (Hantson et al., 2016). - Global mean surface temperature rose by approximately 0.72° C from the year 1951 to 2012 - according to the 5th Intergovernmental Panel on Climate Change Report (IPCC) (IPCC, 2013), - but remained relatively constant or slowdown from 1998 to 2013 (Fyfe et al., 2013; Cowtan and - Way, 2014; Trenberth et al., 2014; Fyfe et al., 2016).
-Nevertheless, extreme high temperature - events continued to occur even during the warming slowdown (Seneviratne et al., 2014; - Trenberth et al., 2015).
-Since 2013, the global temperatures have risen rapidly (NASA Global - 51 Climate Change, 2019) and high latitudes are projected to have the largest temperature increase - 52 globally by 2100 (IPCC, 2013).
-At the same time, however, geographical components of the fire - weather index (FWI), an index of fire intensity potential, have experienced regional divergence - at these latitudes with a positive FWI trend in Eastern Asia and a negative trend in Kazakhstan - 55 (Jolly et al. 2015), suggesting divergent regional climate impacts.
-In northern Eurasia, current - accelerated high temperatures in the summer were also observed in Eastern European Plain and - 57 Central Siberia (Sato and Nakamura, 2019). - Over the past 20 years, the decline of total area burned in Eurasia has been observed by Giglio et - al., 2013; Hao et al., 2016a and Andela et al., 2017.
-We will investigate trends in the spatial and - temporal distribution of area burned from 2002 to 2016 across different land cover types and - 61 geographic regions of northern Eurasia, a region highly sensitive to climate change.
-The - 62 geographic subregion with the largest declining trend is examined and the influence of the - confounding factors of climate and human activity on burned area is explored. - Our study seeks to evaluate the decline in burned area as a function of variable fuel conditions - 65 (Krawchuk and Moritz 2011), land use and relative moisture conditions (Pausas and Ribeiro - 66 2013).
-Beside these climate variables, abrupt changes have been observed globally to - significantly impact long-term or recent fire history (Pausas and Keeley 2014), among other - 68 mechanisms, such as herbivory from native and domestic ungulates and humans (e.g. fire - 69 prevention).
-Considerable research has been done to understand climate-fire-grazing interactions - 70 in grassland ecosystems.
-In grasslands, reductions in fuel availability due to decreasing net - 71 primary production, grazing or other management activities can be the key variables limiting fire - spread (Moritz et al., 2005).
-For instance, in the western United States, the research has - 73 significant implications on forest and rangeland management (e.g. Bachelet et al., 2000; Gedalof - et al., 2005; Riley et al., 2013; Abatzoglou and Kolden, 2013).
-Similar issues were investigated - on African savanna for maintaining sustainable grassland (e.g. Archibald et al., 2009; Koerner - and Collins, 2014).
-In this study we closely examine the interactions of climate, fire, grazing and - fuel availability in Kazakhstan, the country of northern Eurasia with the largest decline in burned - 78 area during 2002-2016.
+Global mean surface temperature rose by approximately 0.72° C from the year 1951 to 2012 according to the 5th Intergovernmental Panel on Climate Change Report (IPCC) (IPCC, 2013), but remained relatively constant ("warming hiatus") from 1998 to 2013 (Fyfe et al., 2013; Cowtan and Way, 2014; Trenberth et al., 2014).
+Nevertheless, extreme high temperature events continued to occur even during the warming hiatus (Seneviratne et al., 2014; Trenberth et al., 2015).
+Since 2013, the global temperatures have risen rapidly (NASA Global Climate Change, 2019).
+High latitudes are projected to have the largest temperature increase globally by 2100 (IPCC, 2013).
+At the same time, however, components of the fire weather index (FWI), an index of fire intensity potential, have experienced regional divergence at these latitudes with a positive FWI trend in Eastern Asia and a negative trend in Kazakhstan (Jolly et al. 2015), suggesting divergent regional climate impacts.

+Northern Eurasia, defined here as a region from 35° N to the Arctic and from the Pacific Ocean to the Atlantic Ocean, comprises 21 % of the Earth's land area and encompasses diverse ecosystems from the steppes of central Asia to the Arctic.
+Forest is the major ecosystem covering an area of 27 % in northern Eurasia (Friedl et al., 2010), followed by grassland of 16 %.
+Over the past 20 years, the decline of total area burned in Eurasia has been observed by Giglio et al., 2013; Hao et al., 2016a and Andela et al., 2017.

+Fire activity is greatly influenced by climate, fuels and human activity in different ways over different ecosystems (e.g. Pausas and Ribeiro, 2013; Andela et al., 2017).
+Considerable research has been done to understand climate-fire-grazing interactions in grassland ecosystems.
+In grasslands reductions in fuel availability due to decreasing net primary production, grazing, or other management activities can be the key variables limiting fire spread (Moritz et al., 2005).
+In the western United States, the research has significant implications on forest and rangeland management (e.g. Bachelet et al., 2000; Gedalof et al., 2005; Riley et al., 2013; Abatzoglou and Kolden, 2013).
+Similar issues were investigated on African savanna for maintaining sustainable grassland (e.g. Archibald et al., 2009; Koerner and Collins, 2014).
+In this study we closely examine the interactions of climate, fire, grazing and fuel availability in the region of northern Eurasia with the largest decline in burned area during 2002-2016.

+To disentangle keystone variables affecting fire activity, we examined the trends of the spatial and temporal distribution of the area burned from 2002 to 2016 across different land cover types and geographic regions of northern Eurasia.
+Daily NASA MODIS (Moderate Resolution Imaging Spectroradiometer) dataset at a 500 m \times 500 m resolution was used.
+The burned area data were analyzed at multiple spatial and temporal scales using frequentist statistical methods to identify the regional trends.
+We identified the geographic region with the largest declining trend and explore the influence of the confounding factors of climate and human activity on burned area in this region.
+Assessing burned area changes in northern Eurasia over this time period benefits from the lack of fire suppression in this region (Goldammer et al., 2013), so the impact of climate and land use on fire activity can be better understood.

-79 2 Methodology
+2 Methodology